UPDATE: You can now stream Stan on your Sony smart TV – details in the device compatibility section below!

 And, though Stan was previously absent from Xbox consoles, the app is now available on Xbox One with platform-exclusive features, such as the ability to browse and control the service with Kinect's voice recognition functionality.
 It should be noted that while Stan is available on the Microsoft's current console, the app is still unavailable for last generation's Xbox 360.

-On top of the platforms listed above, Stan's list of supported devices continues to grow, as it's now also available on a number of 2012-2016 model Samsung smart TVs, 2014-2016 model LG smart TVs and now 2014-2016 model Sony smart TVs running the Android TV platform.
+On top of the platforms listed above, Stan's list of supported devices continues to grow, as it's now also available on a number of 2012-2016 model Samsung smart TVs, 2014-2016 model LG smart TVs and now 2014, 2015 and selected 2016 model Sony smart TVs that are running the Android TV platform.

 Alternatively, you can use your PC or Mac to view Stan's content on most browsers and stream it to your Chromecast from there.